Anaconda Plan: Atlantic blockade

 When Fernandina was seized in early March 1862, the war was almost a year old, and some important changes had taken place.
 Following the Confederate defeats at Forts Henry and Donelson in Tennessee and Roanoke Island in North Carolina, the War Department in Richmond decided to concentrate its armies in vital interior areas, removing them from much of the coast.
 Only a few major ports would be defended.
 Only three of these were on the Atlantic seaboard: Wilmington, Charleston, and Savannah.
-In fact, only the first two were consequential; a mere eight steam-powered blockade runners entered Georgia or northern Florida ports throughout the entire war.
+Only the first two were consequential; a mere eight steam-powered blockade runners entered Georgia or northern Florida ports throughout the entire war.

 The blockade of Charleston merged into the campaign against the city waged by both the Army and the Navy, not completed until the last days of the war.
 (See Raising the Flag at Fort Sumter.)
 Rather early in the war, the Federal Navy tried to block the harbor entrance by sinking ballast-laden hulks in the channels, but this proved ineffective or worse.
 Later, ships used in the blockade were used for the abortive assault on Fort Sumter on April 7, 1863.
 They also provided artillery support for the infantry attacks on Battery Wagner on July 11 and July 18, 1863.
 After both of these attempts to take the battery failed, the ships remained active in the ensuing siege that eventually resulted in its capture.
-Then, the Union was able to mount its own guns at the mouth of the harbor, and although the city continued to resist, it was no longer the preferred terminus for blockade runners.
+Then, the Union was able to mount its guns at the mouth of the harbor, and although the city continued to resist, it was no longer the preferred terminus for blockade runners.

 While all this was going on, the local defenders were not passive.
 Extensive efforts to break the blockade included the use of torpedoes (mines) and armored ships to sink or otherwise render inoperative the Federal vessels.
-Imaginative methods to achieve the same end resulted in the development and deployment of submarines and torpedo boats.
+Imaginative methods to achieve the same result in the development and deployment of submarines and torpedo boats.

-By contrast, the blockade of Wilmington was fairly conventional, and is the focus of most debate concerning the efficacy of the blockade.
+By contrast, the blockade of Wilmington was fairly conventional and is the focus of most debate concerning the efficacy of the blockade.
 After the middle of July 1863, when Charleston was largely sealed off, most of the trade between the Confederacy and northern Europe was conducted through Wilmington.
 The port retained its primacy until near the end of the Rebellion, when Fort Fisher, at the mouth of the Cape Fear River, was captured by Union forces in January 1865.